US HISTORY ACADEMY

 SCHOOL READINESS SUMMER ACADEMIES

-Summer academies will focus on developing language skills to prepare students for school.
-Students will learn concepts of print, alphabetics, number sense, colors, shapes, name identification and beginning name writing.
-They will participate in activities to help them develop social skills and problem solving.
+Summer academies will focus on developing both first and second language skills to prepare students for school.
+Students will learn concepts of print, alphabetic/word recognition, number sense, colors, shapes, name identification, and beginning name writing.
+They will participate in activities to help them develop social emotional skills and problem solving.